jorydotcom/learn.jquery.com/page/events/handling-events.md

 });
 ```

-#### <a name="event-object">The event object</a>
+### The Event Object

 Handling events can be tricky.
-It's often helpful to use the extra information contained
-in the event object passed to the event handler for more control.
-To become familiar with
+It's often helpful to use the extra information contained in the event object passed to the event handler for more control.
+For a breakdown of the event object, see the [Inside the Event Handling Function](/events/inside-event-handling-function/).
-the event object, use this code to inspect it in your browser console after you click on
-a `<div>` in the page.
-For a breakdown of the event object, see
-<a href="/events/inside-event-handling-function/">Inside the Event Handling Function</a>.

 ```
 $("div").on( "click", function(event) {